Probabilistic model predictive safety certification for learning-based control: Numerical example: Safely Learning to control a car

-The learning task is to find a control law, that tracks a periodic reference trajectory on a narrow road, which translates in an additional safety constraint $||y||\leq 1$.
-The terminal set according to Assumption \ref{ass:tightened_terminal_invariant_set} is defined as the road center with angles $\theta=\delta=0$ and acceleration $a=0$, which is a safe set for~\eqref{eq:car_dynamics} with $\kappa_f = 0$.
-The planning horizon is selected to $N=30$ and the model \eqref{eq:general_linear_additive_description} as well as the PRS set $\mTube_x = \mTube_u$ with probability level $98\%$ is computed based on a $40$ second state and input trajectory according to Section \ref{sec:data_driven_design}, see supplementary material for further details.
-We use Augmented Random Policy Search (ARS) (see \cite{mania2018simple}) for learning the control law, implementing a basic policy search method, which does not provide inherent safety guarantees.
-As cost function for each episode, we penalize the deviation from the reference trajectory quadratically, i.e.,
+The learning task is to find a control law that tracks a periodic reference trajectory on a narrow road, which translates in an additional safety constraint $||y||\leq 1$.
+The terminal set according to Assumption \ref{ass:tightened_terminal_invariant_set} is defined as the road center with angles $\psi=\delta=0$ and acceleration $a=0$, which is a safe set for~\eqref{eq:car_dynamics} with $\kappa_f = 0$.
+The planning horizon is selected to $N=30$ and the model \eqref{eq:general_linear_additive_description} as well as the PRS set $\mTube_x = \mTube_u$ with probability level $98\%$ is computed based on a $30$ second state and input trajectory according to Section \ref{sec:data_driven_design}, see supplementary material for further details.
+We use Bayesian Optimization as described in \cite{Neumann2019} for learning a linear control law, implementing a policy search method that automatically trades off exploration of the parameter space and exploitation of promising subsets and which does not provide inherent safety guarantees.
+As the cost function for each episode, we penalize the deviation from the reference trajectory quadratically, i.e.,